Locations:

 • Prolapse, which happens when your vagina, urethra, uterus or rectum sags or slips out of position.
 That can feel like a fullness or pressure sensation in your vagina or bottom.

-Because of the nature of the female anatomy, pelvic floor exercises are more commonly recommended for people with vaginas.
+Because of the nature of the female anatomy, pelvic floor exercises are more commonly recommended for women.

 “The vaginal canal is an open space.
 And that void can lend itself to issues for females if your pelvic floor becomes weakened,” Dr. Gee explains.